 “You think you’re (smart, pretty, cute, tough, cool, etc.), don’t’ you!
 You’re nothing!”

 “You’re so (arrogant, retarded, crazy, ugly, fat, skinny, etc.) nobody believes a word you say!”

 I could go on and on.

-Bullies deliberately repeat these lies over and over again and for a long time to convince the target that the bully is right.
+Bullies deliberately repeat these lies over and over again and for a long time to convince the target that they are right.
 Understand that this constant repetition has a purpose!
-To instill insecurity in the victim, wear them down and force him/her to resign themselves.
+To instill insecurity in the victim, wear them down and force him/her to resign themselves and acquiesce.